vyos-contrib/pyvyos/CONTRIB.md

 ## License

-By contributing to PyVyOS, you agree that your contributions will be licensed under the same license that covers the project.
+By contributing to pyvyos, you agree that your contributions will be licensed under the same license that covers the project.

-Thank you for considering contributing to PyVyOS.
+Thank you for considering contributing to pyvyos.
 Your efforts are what make this project great!